-For the remainder of my time in Crete, I rented a car initially with a view to driving west to Chania which is around 90 miles away, and took about 2.5 hours.
-Chania was the Capital of Crete until 1971 and is famous for its narrow streets, alleys, the medieval architecture and mansions.
+For the remainder of my time in Crete, I rented a car initially with a view to driving west to Chania which is around 90 miles away and took about 2.5 hours.
+Chania was the Capital of Crete until 1971 and is famous for its narrow streets, alleys, medieval architecture, and mansions.

 As I was driving, I didn’t sample its wine but enjoyed its famous olive oil at lunchtime.
 There are bus services for those of you not wanting to drive.